Troubleshooting Broadhead Issues

 There is a sweet-spot on the spectrums of kinetic energy (almost only dependent on velocity/speed) and momentum (dependent on both mass and speed).
 Finding that sweet spot of kinetic energy and momentum is what will result in more pass-throughs.

 If you would like more kinetic energy, but are at the maximum amount of draw weight you can comfortably pull back, a heavier arrow will increase kinetic energy produced.
 But keep the laws of momentum in mind.
-A heavier arrow loses speed (feet per second) faster than a lighter one, so your bow’s sight will need to be adjusted and the maximum distance of shots will need to be considered.
+A heavier arrow loses speed (fps) faster than a lighter one, so your bow’s sight will need to be adjusted and the maximum distance of shots will need to be considered.
 Figure out the momentum and kinetic energy of your arrow here.

-Replace the Blades
+Replace the blades

 Most of our broadheads come with a two sets of replacement blades.
 If you shoot our heads, you know how tough the ferrules and tips are, and after shooting an animal, you can usually replace the blades and use it again.
 So if you want more pass-throughs, buy the sharpest broadhead blades and the market or replace your used blades with new ones.

-"My broadheads don’t fly well at long distances."
+Issue 03: My broadheads don’t fly well at long distances

-While front of center (FOC) is less relevant in some bowhunting situations (short-range shots), it can be critical in others (long-range shots, when shooting low-poundage bows and fixing trajectory issues at the range).
-It’s generally accepted among archery experts that a high FOC will fly with good stability, but will shed its trajectory quicker and nose-dive.
-An arrow with low FOC will hold its trajectory better, but can fly erratically.
-We recommend an arrow setup with 10-15 percent FOC for hunting setups and optimal accuracy – especially at long distances.
+While F.O.C is less relevant in some bow-hunting situations (short-range shots), it can be critical in others (long-range shots, when shooting low-poundage bows and fixing trajectory issues at the range).
+It’s generally accepted among archery experts that a high F.O.C. will fly with good stability, but will shed its trajectory quicker and nose-dive.
+An arrow with low F.O.C. will hold its trajectory better, but can fly erratically.
+We recommend an arrow setup with 10-15% F.O.C. for hunting setups and optimal accuracy – especially at long distances.